tuanlamit/python-netmiko-script-1/README.md

 out_file_name = f"/var/www/shared/BLD-18/terminal_servers_backup_configs/show_running-config/sho_run-{ip}.txt"
 ```

-You can save the back-ups to your desired destination, I prefer to use the above path because I wanted the changes to reflect on the web via http://x.x.x.x
+You can save the back-ups to your desired destination, I prefer to use the above path because I wanted the changes to reflect on the web browser (apache2 is needed).